Who We Are

 Therefore, neither the federal government through our Medicare program, nor the states through their assorted Medicaid programs will be able to maintain access to care for our citizens, pay for all needed medical services, and continue to reimburse health care providers at current levels within our current system.
 Reform is inevitable and needed, and we maintain that a reformed system must better serve the needs of our patients--only patient centered reforms can improve both patient health and quality of care while controlling costs.

-We, as a society, will advocate always for the patient as health care financing changes, and we celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.
+Finally, we, as a society, will always advocate for the patient as health care financing changes, and we celebrate the many joys and rewards of being an orthopedist, one of the best jobs on earth.

 The patient and family will be at the center of orthopaedic care.